Skip to main content

 Random Text Content

-If you are unsure of what text to generate, you can use the random_text parameter.
+If you're unsure what text to generate, you can use the random_text parameter.

-When random_text is set to True, the originally input text will be ignored.
+When random_text is set to True, the original text input will be ignored.

 import numpy as np